-Gifts and grants, including unconditional pledges, that are restricted for buildings and equipment are recognized as donor restricted until the related asset is placed in service, at which time they are released from net assets with donor restrictions to net assets without donor restrictions and subsequently amortized into budgeted activities over the estimated useful life of the acquired or constructed asset.
+Gifts and grants, including unconditional promises to give, that are restricted for buildings and equipment are recognized as donor restricted until the related asset is placed in service, at which time they are released from net assets with donor restrictions to net assets without donor restrictions.

 Contributed services are reported in the consolidated financial statements at fair value for voluntary donations of services when those services (1) create or enhance nonfinancial assets or (2) require specialized skills that are provided by individuals possessing those skills and would typically need to be purchased if not provided by donation.
+No amounts have been recorded in the consolidated financial statements, as they do not meet the criteria for recognition.